Ronald Guzmán: San Francisco Giants

 On January 16, 2023, Guzmán signed a minor league contract with the San Francisco Giants.
 On February 6, Guzmán was invited to Spring Training and announced as both a pitcher and infielder.
 On March 14, it was announced that Guzmán would miss 6-8 weeks after suffering a pronator strain in his left forearm.
+On August 20, Guzmán began a rehab assignment with the rookie–level Arizona Complex League Giants.
+After three games, he was released by the Giants organization on August 26.

+Baltimore Orioles

+On January 25, 2024, Guzmán signed a minor league contract with the Baltimore Orioles.
+In 8 games split between the rookie–level Florida Complex League Orioles and High–A Aberdeen IronBirds, he struggled to a 13.50 ERA with 11 strikeouts and one save across 7 1/3 innings pitched.
+Guzmán was released by the Orioles organization on October 5.

+El Águila de Veracruz

+On May 24, 2025, Guzmán signed with El Águila de Veracruz of the Mexican League.

 Personal life

 In 2014, Guzman was home in the Dominican Republic driving his vehicle when he collided with a motorcycle.
 The crash resulted in the death of the driver of the motorcycle.
 Guzman did not face any charges from the incident, as the police determined that the motorcycle driver had failed to stop at an intersection.
 Guzman has one daughter, named Charlotte.